Johnny Galecki Admits He’s Hoping For A Baby Girl With Pregnant Girlfriend Alaina Meyer

 Galecki added that of course he just wants his baby to be healthy and noted that the child’s gender really doesn’t matter.

-During the sit-down, Johnny Galecki also revealed that his Roseanne/ The Conners co-star, Sara Gilbert, was in on his baby news before it was announced publicly, Galecki’s longtime friend and TV wife was crying with joy at the Big Bang Theory wrap party earlier this month.
+During the sit-down, Johnny Galecki also revealed that his Roseanne/The Conners co-star, Sara Gilbert, was in on his baby news before it was announced publicly, Galecki’s longtime friend and TV wife was crying with joy at the Big Bang Theory wrap party earlier this month.

 View this post on Instagram